Edith Thompson and Frederick Bywaters: Critiques of the case and the trial

 Broad also levels criticism against the prosecution for the unfair use of her letters at trial, covering such matters as:

 a) 1,500 word extract used at trial from 25,000 words in total, which in turn were less than half of her total of 51,000 or so words.
 Many of the letters were censored by the court during the trial, because they dealt with subjects such as menstruation and orgasm, subjects that were not then considered fit for public discussion.

 b) There was only one unambiguous reference to poison in the five months preceding the murder.

 c) The meaning of uncertain phrases were allowed to be suggested by the Crown and were determined to prejudice the jury.

 d) The context of the murder suggested no element of planning.

 e) Despite their meandering and casual discussion of the subject matter, Percy's murder, there is nothing in the letters that amounted to agreement or one.

-f) There was a break in the chain of causation after Bywaters had indicated he did not want to continue to see Edith, evidenced from her letters 20 June - 12 September 1922.
+f) There was a break in the chain of causation after Bywaters had indicated he did not want to continue to see Edith, evidenced from her letters from 20 June to 12 September 1922.

 g) That the letters were part of a fantasy between the parties was not put forth to the jury.